industrial-edge/jenkins-cicd/docs/pipeline.md

 1) Go to the "Manage Jenkins" option on Home Page.

-2) Navigate to the "Configure System" tab and scroll down to the "Global properties" information.
+2) Navigate to the "System Configuration" label and click on "system".
+Scroll down to the "Global properties" information.

 3) Check in the "Environment variables" and click "Add".